SAP/terraform-provider-sap-cloud-identity-services/docs/resources/corporate_idp.md

 - `login_hint_type` (String) The value of the parameter sent.
 Acceptable values are : `none`, `userInput`, `mail`, `loginName`
 - `send_method` (String) Configure how this parameter is sent to the corporate IdP.
 Acceptable values are : `urlParam`, `authRequest`

-<a id="nestedatt--oidc_config"></a>
-### Nested Schema for `oidc_config`

-Optional:

-- `additional_config` (Attributes) Configure additional settings of the corporate IdP. (see [below for nested schema](#nestedatt--oidc_config--additional_config))
-- `client_id` (String) Configure the Client ID for Client Authentication.
-- `client_secret` (String) Configure the Client Secret for Client Authentication.
-- `discovery_url` (String) Specify the Issuer or Metadata URL
-- `enable_pkce` (Boolean) Configure Proof Key for Code Exchange (PKCE) for the corporate IdP.
-This is an enhancement of the authorization code flow to prevent the interception of authorization code.
-This feature is recommended only if the corporate IdP supports PKCE and you have public applications that aren't capable of keeping client secrets.
-- `scopes` (Set of String) Configure additional scopes required by the Identity Provider.
-By default, the "openid" scope is added.
-- `subject_name_identifier` (String) Define the claim which is used as subject name identifier.
-The Subject Name Identifier configuration defines with which value the identity provider user will be searched in the Identity Authentication user store.
-Acceptable values are : `none`, `email`
-- `token_endpoint_auth_method` (String) Configure the Client Authentication Method.
-Acceptable values are : `clientSecretPost`, `clientSecretBasic`, `privateKeyJwt`, `privateKeyJwtRfc7523`

-Read-Only:

-- `authorization_endpoint` (String) The endpoint to which SSO requests are forwarded to, in order to retrieve an authorization code.
-- `is_client_secret_configured` (Boolean) Indicates if a client secret is configured or not.
-- `issuer` (String) The unique field that identifies the IdP.
-- `jwks` (String) The JSON Web Keys used for the JSON Web Token Validation.
-- `jwks_uri` (String) The endpoint called to request JSON Web Keys for JWT validation.
-- `logout_endpoint` (String) The endpoint called to log out the current user session.
-- `token_endpoint` (String) The endpoint called to request the ID token for SSO.
-- `user_info_endpoint` (String) The endpoint called to get information about a user.

-<a id="nestedatt--oidc_config--additional_config"></a>
-### Nested Schema for `oidc_config.additional_config`

-Optional:

-- `disable_logout_id_token_hint` (Boolean) Configure if the Identity Authentication should not include the ID token in the id_token_hint URL parameter.
-- `enforce_issuer_check` (Boolean) Configure if Identity Authentication should enforce Issuer Validation.
-If set to true, responses from the corporate IdP which don't provide the iss attribute are rejected.
-- `enforce_nonce` (Boolean) Configure if the authenticating application is required to send nonces to the corporate IdP.
-A nonce is a string associated with a client session and is used to mitigate replay attacks.
-If supplied by an application, Identity Authentication forwards the nonce with requests to the corporate IdP.

 <a id="nestedatt--saml2_config"></a>